Auditing your website isn’t optional. It’s a necessity.

-You can easily use the Moz local tool to find a particular local business, as well as opportunities to improve a particular listing.
+You can easily use the Moz local tool to find a particular local business, as well as opportunities to improve local search engine optimization and a particular listing.

 Step #7: Conduct a backlink/penalty analysis

 User experience is vital, but links are still the most important algorithm ranking factor.
-Without the right links pointing to your web pages, you may not be able to improve your search performance (e.g., traffic and rankings).
+Without the right links pointing to your web pages, you may not be able to improve your local SEO and search performance (e.g., traffic and rankings).

 What’s the health of your current backlinks?
 It’s not a lot of fun trying to clean up hundreds of spammy links.
 So, it’s wise to analyze your backlinks to determine whether or not you stand a chance of being penalized.

 Moz’s Open Site Explorer shows you the spam score of your backlinks.
 This makes it easy for you to determine the true nature of your links and to decide whether to nofollow some links.

 The spam score of the site above is 3.
 According to Open Site Explorer, 4% of sites with a spam score of 3 were penalized by Google.